swcarpentry-ja/python-novice-gapminder/_episodes/18-style.md

 - "Use Python community coding standards (PEP-8)."
 keypoints:
 - "Follow standard Python style in your code."
-- "Use docstrings to provide online help."
+- "Use docstrings to provide builtin help."
 ---

 ## Coding style